 Choose several states or areas to consider for your home purchase.
 Research the area in which you wish to purchase a home.
 Investigate the area's demographics, employment potential, school system, crime rate and weather.
 Narrow your choices down by areas that have the lowest crime rates, best school systems and lowest unemployment rate to create a final list of homes with good value and high potential investment or resale potential.

-Schedule a trip to the local under consideration.
+Schedule a trip to the locale under consideration.
 Visit each home to ensure that it matches the online description or pictures.
-Photograph homes using a digital camera so that when you return home, you can review the pictures instead of relying on your memory.
+Snap pictures or take videos of the houses so that when you return home, you can review the images instead of relying on your memory.
 Research property taxes and zoning laws to ensure that you can afford the taxes and that the potential use of the property is allowed if you're considering it as an investment property.

 Schedule a home inspection.
 Call home inspection companies and choose one based on best rates and highest level of experience.
 Review home inspection reports and note anything that may be called into negotiations during the offer and acceptance period, such as termite damage or out-of-date wiring that may need to be replaced before the purchase is confirmed.